Microdermabrasion Vs. Chemical Peel: Key Differences

 Types Of Microdermabrasion

-Depending on the type of material used for the procedure, microdermabrasion is classified into two types:
+Depending on the type of material used for the procedure, microdermabrasion facials are classified into two types:

 1. Crystal: The crystal microdermabrasion device uses tiny abrasive crystals made of aluminum oxide, magnesium oxide, sodium bicarbonate, etc. These crystals are released in a constant flow onto your skin for gentle abrasive exfoliation.
 The procedure is painless and requires no post-treatment care (1).